 Maya Georgieva is an EdTech strategist, author, and speaker with more than 15 years of experience in higher education and global education policy.
-She is the co-founder and Chief Innovation Officer at Digital Bodies, a global consulting group focusing on the impact of immersive virtual reality and wearable technologies on education and society.
-Her focus is innovation in education, immersive learning, and storytelling.
-She a member of the Expert Panel for the New Media Consortium Horizon Report for Higher Education and sits on a number of educational and corporate learning boards.
+She is the co-founder and Chief Innovation Officer at Digital Bodies, a global consulting group focusing on the impact of immersive VR/AR/MR and wearable technologies on education and society.
+Her work focus on digital learning, innovation in education, immersive learning, and storytelling.
+She a member of the Expert Panel for the New Media Consortium Horizon Report for Higher Education and serves on a number of educational and corporate learning boards.
 Maya has been instrumental in developing partnerships within and outside of higher education with startups, corporate and non-government organizations.
 Maya speaks frequently at national and international forums on innovation and the future of education and consults startups in this space.

 Previously she was the Associate Director of the Center for Innovation in Teaching and Learning at the Stern School of Business, New York University.
 Maya provided strategic leadership to advance academic initiatives that transformed the teaching-learning environment.
 She has spearheaded the implementation of instructional design and technology, learning space design, blended and online learning, digital storytelling, mobile and social platforms and faculty development initiatives.
 Her work and projects focused on design thinking and the innovative use of immersive and mobile technology to foster higher levels of student engagement.

 Maya is the recipient of the 2014 Campus Tech Education Futurist Award.
 In 2013, Maya’s Five Minutes of Fame talk on innovation in education is one of the most popular in the New Media Consortium series.
 In 2014, she delivered a second Five Minutes of Fame talk at NMC with a focus on the design of new learning experiences and the future of education.
-Her work has been featured at EDUCAUSE, ELI, New Media Consortium (NMC), Online Learning Consortium (OLC), EdMedia, Campus Technology, GMAC, AACSB, SXSW, Edutopia, Google and Intel Engage Education.
+Her latest 2017 NMC talk is titled From Leonard to Google’s Tilt Brush in VR: The Birth of a New Medium.
+Her work has been featured at EDUCAUSE, ELI, New Media Consortium (NMC), Online Learning Consortium (OLC), SXSW, Campus Technology, EdMedia, GMAC, AACSB, Edutopia, Google and Intel Engage Education.
 In 2010 – 2011, in partnership with XanEdu Publishing Maya lead the iPad pilot initiative at Stern.
 The project was recognized with the Campus Technology Innovator Award for designing a student-centered iPad App.